 What Type of Pool Fence Should You Install?

-by Guest on Nov 7, 2014
+by Guest Post on Nov 7, 2014

 Drowning is the second highest cause of children’s deaths in the United States right behind car accidents.
 The question should never be "if" you should install a pool fence.
-It should only be what type of pool fence you should install.
+It should only be about what type of pool fence you should install.

 The good news is that there are plenty of options with materials and design when it comes to pool fence installation.
 In this article, we will cover what these options are and the pros and cons of each.